OWASP/SecureCodingDojo/README.md

 - Setup the RDS DB and credentials first
     * Use the encryptConfigs.js script to generate new encrypted db password config.js if different then your local environment
 - Create an ELB environment using node
-- When creating the environment choose to define environment variables as below
+- When creating the environment choose to define environment properties, under Software Configuration, as below

         ENC_KEY="your enc key seed"
         ENC_KEY_IV="your enc iv seed"